Center for Values

 The class size will be between 15 and 20.
 The course is highly intensive, meeting five times a week for three weeks, for three hours a day, with a further student-led discussion session in the evenings.
 The readings will be dense and difficult, and students will be expected to participate extensively.
 Several papers will be required.
 Applicants should have done substantial work in philosophy, including exposure to contemporary analytic methods.
 Preference will be given to students who have not yet applied to graduate school.

-The seminar will be jointly taught by the faculty of the Department of Philosophy, with various guests.
+The seminar will be jointly taught by the faculty of the Department of Philosophy.
 Scheduled participants include:

 David Boonin (Pittsburgh, Ph.D.
 1992)